 Activating the LDAP App

-button.
-Once the app is active in your platform, you can begin the configuration.
-Please refer to the next section of this article for more information.
+Once it’s activated, you can begin the configuration.
+Please refer to the section below to learn more.

 Configuring the App

 To access the LDAP app, reach your Admin Menu.
 Then find the LDAP Settings section, and press the Manage subitem.
 Once you're on the management page, begin by flagging the Activate LDAP authentication box.

 Now, add your server and port information.
 The port is usually 389.
 In the Username for LDAP users text box, follow the instructions outlined on the interface by using $user as a username example.
 Then, use the domain from which the platform will retrieve the necessary user information and data (example: $firstname.lastname@example.org).
 Please note that the $user information will be replaced with the actual username of the user that is being authenticated.
 For example, if the username in LDAP is email@example.com, then the username in Docebo will be paul.red.

 Now, add your Base DN into the corresponding text box.
 The Base DN describes from where (i.e. subfolder) the system will download your users.
 Finally, you can flag the options to User LDAPS protocol and/or Check LMS login before LDAP.
 If the latter option remains unflagged, the login will first try user authentication through LDAP, then through the platform user registry.
 By flagging this option, the process is reversed.

 You can also flag the option to Enable LDAP Administrative Functionality.
 By enabling this functionality, you can list, create, and delete entries.
 Once this option is enabled, you will need to add your LDAP Admin username and passwords into the corresponding text boxes.
 You will also need to add your Username field, Username filter, First name, Last Name, and email LDAP fields.
 You can match these fields with your Docebo user fields.
 When you've configured this page as desired, press Save Changes to complete your integration.

 Importing Users via LDAP

 After you activate and properly configure the LDAP App, you can import users from your LDAP Active Directory.
 Reach your Admin Menu and select Users from the E-Learning section.
 On the User Management page, press the folder button in the top right section of the page, then press the Import Users via LDAP.

-The platform will connect to your LDAP Active Directory, retrieve the available users and will list them displaying their username, first and last names, email and synchronization status.
+The platform will connect to your LDAP Active Directory, retrieve the available users, and will list them displaying their username, first and last names, email, and synchronization status.
 A black X identifies the users that are not synchronized.
 It is not possible to select the users to synchronize, so the synchronization process always includes all of the available users.

-Click Import LDAP Users on top of the users list to launch the synchronization.
-A message in the pop up box will confirm when the synchronization is over, and on the number of imported users.
-In case of synchronization errors, the message in the pop up will also provide you with a link to the Log file, so that you can check what went wrong.
+Click Import LDAP Users on top of the users' list to launch the synchronization.
+A message in the pop-up box will confirm when the synchronization is over and on the number of imported users.
+In case of synchronization errors, the message in the pop-up will also provide you with a link to the Log file, so that you can check what went wrong.
 When users are synchronized, the Synched column shows a green checkmark.

 Please note that when the username of a user is modified in the Active Directory, a new user is created in Docebo when the synchronization is run, because usernames are unique.